 This truth cannot be overstated: conservative Christians despise the World™.
 They deny the importance of this mortal life.
 It is a religion of self-loathing where the only relief for the wretched sinner is not in this life - on this earth - but in another "life" after death.
 The entire point of Christianity is to deny that this life is all we may have, to disparage the efforts of human beings to improve this life for themselves and others, and to work toward bringing about the end of this world, so that their bronze-age mythical "prophesies" can be brought to fruition.
 This is not hyperbolic fear-mongering.
 Christians are open about this.
 They consider it to be "good news".

-the President is the adult on the national stage.
+Standing up to the propaganda of religious madness, the President is the adult on the national stage.

 In the larger conservative movement, there was a concerted effort to undermine efforts to slow global warming combined with propaganda "education" designed to mislead people into thinking that there is a scientific "controversy" over whether global warming was an actual phenomenon.
 There is no controversy about global climate change: the scientific community is unanimous that it is happening and that it has been greatly accelerated by human activity.
 As with their successful effort to convince more than half the population of the lie that Evolutionary theory is scientifically "controversial", conservative groups managed to undermine the trust that people once had in scientific research, leaving the population adrift in a sea of religious lunacy and doubt.